matthewcpaul/mcp/_work/invision.md

   <h2>Inspect Motion</h2>
   <article class="c-grid__mt c-text-format">
     <p>With the advent of <a href="https://www.invisionapp.com/studio" target="_blank">InVision Studio</a>, designers and other creatives were given the ability to create complex UI animations with granular control over every property.
 They can even customize duration, delay, and easing for any property as well.
 The result was some of the most beautiful and thoughtful animated prototypes our industry had seen—one’s that you could actually click or tap through on any device (not just watch a movie of something created in After Effects).</p>
     <p>Working with the Inspect team, we were challenged with creating a tool that allowed developers to collaborate with designers on these animated prototypes; they needed to inspect each and every motion detail so they could bring it to life in code.
-We identified an opportunity to build a developer tool that hadn’t ever existed before.
-This allowed me to contribute to the entire product lifecycle — the product strategy, generative research, ideation, prototyping, refining of the design, user story mapping, building the tool along the way, usability testing, and eventually release the large feature.</p>
+We identified an opportunity to build a developer tool that hadn’t ever existed before, which allowed me to contribute to all parts of the product lifecycle — product strategy, generative research, ideation, prototyping, refining of the design, user story mapping, building the tool along with the engineers, usability testing, and eventually release the large feature.</p>
   </article>
 </div>
 <figure>